appsemble/appsemble/docs/03-guide/saml.md

 Users may try to access an application from one of the following flows:

 - Service Provider (SP) flow.
-From a browser, the user attempts to go directly to the web resource without authenticating.
+From a browser the user attempts to go directly to the web resource without authenticating.
 The user is redirected to the IDP to authenticate.
-Once authenticated the user is redirected back to the web resource. **This flow is supported in Appsemble**
+Once authenticated, the user is redirected back to the web resource. **This flow is supported in Appsemble**
 - Identity provider (IDP) flow.
 The user launches applications to the service provider (SP) resource.
-In Enterprise Application Access (EAA), this happens from the EAA Login Portal after the user authenticates them.
-When the user clicks on an application icon, a SAML assertion (authentication) is sent over to the SP Assertion Consumer Service (ACS).
+In Enterprise Application Access (EAA) this happens from the EAA Login Portal after the user authenticates them.
+When the user clicks on an application icon a SAML assertion (authentication) is sent over to the SP Assertion Consumer Service (ACS).
 The user is signed into the service and does not need to enter their credentials again. **This flow is currently unsupported in Appsemble**